Jan 16 • 4 min read

 The first and most critical thing to do is to understand the texts that you have been assigned to study.
 Only when you have a thorough appreciation of the text, can you go on to understanding question requirements and applying your knowledge in exams.

-So here are six ways to help you understand your literature texts better!
+So let's take a deeper dive on ways to help you understand your literature texts better!

 1) Read poetry aloud